accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/information-d-accessibilite.md

 - define the language of a text passage;
 - define labels for form fields.

 All the accessibility criteria relating to the content technology in question are concerned.
 For example, for an HTML page, all the RAWeb level A and AA criteria must be met.
-For the creation of a document in PDF format, all the criteria of the [framework for evaluating the accessibility of documents in PDF format (RAPDF)](../rapdf1/index.html) level A and AA must be met.
+For the creation of a document in PDF format, all the criteria of the [PDF accessibility assessment framework (RAPDF)](../rapdf1/index.html) level A and AA must be met.